hriswi/login-registration-manual-testing/README.md

   pattern) can slip into real applications — and how a QA tester's job is to catch these before the user does.

-## 8. Disclaimer
-This is a **personal/academic project** built to practice and demonstrate manual QA testing skills.
-It is not a production application and does not claim any professional/industry experience.